 Born in El Paso, TX, Sebastian Armendariz is an exciting upcoming Mexican-American tenor now based in Chicago, IL.
-Noted for his charm, musicality, and exhilarating upper register, he is a young artist perfectly suited for the Bel Canto repertoire and beyond.
+Noted for his charm, musicality, and exhilarating upper register, he is an artist perfectly suited for the Bel Canto repertoire and beyond.

 He is the youngest of five children, a lover of music, soccer, dancing, and writing.
 Introduced to opera by his voice teacher and mentor, Dr. Kenneth J. Pereira, Sebastian's love for performing met with the operatic tenor repertoire and he's since never looked back.

 What's Coming and What's Passed